 What is being tested?

 In the past, lead was used in paints, gasoline, water pipes, and other household products, such as the solder used in canned food.
 Although these uses have been limited in the U.S., lead is still used in many products and industrial processes both in the U.S. and around the world.
-Housing built prior to 1978 is likely to contain lead-based paint and lead-contaminated household dust, especially if the house was built prior to 1950.
+Housing built prior to 1978 may contain lead-based paint and lead-contaminated household dust.
 Soil surrounding these houses may also be contaminated with lead.

-Children under 6 years of age are the most likely to be exposed to lead because of their increased hand-to-mouth behavior and high absorption rates.
-The lead gets into their bodies by their ingesting lead dust or paint chips, inhaling dust, mouthing or chewing items that contain lead or have been contaminated by lead, and/or by eating contaminated food or water.
+Children under 6 years of age are the most likely to be exposed to lead because they often put their hands in their mouths, accidentally ingesting lead dust or paint chips.
+They can also inhale lead dust and mouth or chew lead-contaminated items.
 Adult lead exposure is usually related to occupational or recreational (hobby) exposure.
 Children of those who work with lead may also become exposed when lead contamination is brought home on the work clothes of their parents.